-Heather M. Snyder, Ph.D., is the vice president of Medical Science Relations at the Alzheimer’s Association.
-Dr. Snyder oversees Association initiatives that accelerate innovative Alzheimer’s research and provide opportunities for the global dementia community to connect and collaborate.
+Heather M. Snyder, Ph.D., is vice president, Medical Science Relations at the Alzheimer’s Association®.
+In this role, she oversees Association initiatives that accelerate innovative Alzheimer’s research and provide opportunities for the global dementia community to connect and collaborate.

-Dr. Snyder leads the Association’s International Research Grant Program, the vehicle through which the Association funds promising investigations that advance understanding of Alzheimer's and move the field toward solutions for the global Alzheimer's crisis.
-As the world’s largest nonprofit funder of Alzheimer's research, the Association has invested over $455 million in nearly 3,000 scientific investigations since the organization’s inception.
+Dr. Snyder is responsible for the progress the Association has made in Alzheimer's and dementia research funding.
+She leads the Association’s International Research Grant Program, the vehicle through which the Association funds promising investigations that advance understanding of Alzheimer's and moves the field toward solutions for the global Alzheimer's crisis.
+As the world’s largest nonprofit funder of Alzheimer's research, the Association has invested over $475 million in more than 3,000 scientific investigations since the organization’s inception.

-As part of this program, Dr. Snyder and the Alzheimer’s Association convened a think tank to explore gender-based disease vulnerability – recognizing that Alzheimer’s disproportionately affects women – which directly led to the launch of the Women's Alzheimer's Research Initiative.
-This grant program, also overseen by Dr. Snyder, funds studies to uncover how biological and genetic factors shape disease development and progression in women as compared to men, a factor that may influence diagnostic and treatment options as research moves closer to precision medicine.
+As part of this effort, Dr. Snyder is instrumental in advancing grant programs to explore sex and gender-based disease vulnerability, which contributed to the Women's Alzheimer's Research Initiative, one of the only focused funding programs in this area.
+This grant program funds studies to uncover how biological and genetic factors shape disease development and progression in women as compared to men, a factor that may influence diagnostic and treatment options as research moves closer to precision medicine.

-An expert in the field, Dr. Snyder has been featured in numerous TV interviews and print and online news articles, including "The Dr. Oz Show," The New York Times, The Washington Post and The Wall Street Journal.
+An expert in the field, Dr. Snyder has been featured in numerous TV interviews and print and online news articles, including "The Dr. Oz Show," The New York Times, The Washington Post, Crain's Chicago Business "40 under 40" and The Wall Street Journal.

-Dr. Snyder received her Ph.D. in molecular biology from Loyola University Chicago Stritch School of Medicine and completed her postdoctoral fellowship in the neurobiology program at Children’s Memorial Research Center, affiliated with Northwestern University.
-She earned her bachelor's degree in biology and religious studies from the University of Virginia.
+She holds a Ph.D. in molecular biology from Loyola University Chicago Stritch School of Medicine and a bachelor's degree in biology and religious studies from the University of Virginia.